-Nuffield Trust has established an Information Security Management System (ISMS) that is compliant to the ISO/IEC 27001:2013 Information Security standard; appropriate and secure management of data is included within the scope of the ISMS.
+We have achieved the ISO/IEC 27001:2013 Information Security standard.
+Appropriate and secure management of data is included within the scope of the ISMS.
 This certification validates that Nuffield Trust has implemented the internationally recognised information security controls defined in ISO/IEC 27001:2013.
 Specifically:

 - Information will be protected against unauthorised access

 - Confidentiality of information will be assured